 Class, race, age, and gender will be applied to the analysis of issues regarding the role of the victim.
 Different types of victimization, fear of crime, victims of the Criminal Justice System, and human rights will be reviewed.
 Also examined will be the role of the victim throughout history and the elimination of the victim from social processing of criminal acts.
 The course will consider how victimology emerged and how there is a resurgence of interest in the victim.

 This course provides a thorough examination of the scientific and investigative techniques utilized within the realm of the medicolegal investigation of death.
 Accordingly, the mechanisms of injury that result in one's violent, sudden, suspicious, unexplained, unexpected or medically unattended death and the corresponding evidentiary characteristics of the crime scene are explored.

 This course provides a thorough examination of the scientific and investigative techniques utilized within the realm of criminalistics and crime scene analysis.
 Accordingly, students will explore the essential elements of proper crime scene management and the specific objectives of proper recognition, collection, preservation and analysis of the various forms of physical evidence.

 This course is an overview of the sociological and criminological study of deviance, emphasizing the role that deviance plays in the creation of social disorganization.
 It begins with examining the nature and meaning of deviance or how society creates deviance as social and legal constructions and identifies specific human behaviors as types or forms of deviance.
 It also examines the major theories of why such deviance occurs.
 It further describes how society, especially its social institutions and agents, attempts to control or suppress such deviance.
 Social policy implications of such societal reactions are also considered.

 The seminar is progress-oriented and focused on assessing students' abilities to synthesize, critically analyze, evaluate, and retain desired program and course learning outcomes related to the criminology curriculum.
 Students will complete an array of assignments (including oral presentations, group activities, comprehensive examinations, research paper, and an exit assessment instrument) that integrate contemporary knowledge and understanding of the criminal justice system with coursework completed within the criminology major.
 Additionally, students will begin to focus and prepare for their professional roles after graduation.
 This course is designed as the culminating experience for the criminology program.
 Prerequisites: all core criminology courses, or permission of Instructor.
 This course is assessed an ETS Testing Fee.

 This course will trace the history and philosophy of the penitentiary movement in the United States and Europe.
 Central to this concern will be an examination of the social, political, and economic changes, which occurred, in 18th and 19th Century America that led to the rise of the modern penitentiary.
 Classic and contemporary theory in penology will be examined with an emphasis on the policy implications of the various theoretical orientations.
 A critical approach will be used to suggest the future of imprisonment in America as a means of social control.
 Prerequisite: CRIM 101, CRIM 264.

 This course is an Investigation of Violent, Serial, and Sexually Motivated Crime.
 Students will explore the most recent research findings and forensic techniques that enable investigative agencies to understand, successfully investigate, and prosecute those individuals who commit violent crimes of the serial and sexually motivated nature.
-Students will experience working in the criminal justice field under the supervision of a practitioner and an instructor.
-This is a flexible credit repeatable course for 3-12 credits.
-Students are permitted to take a maximum of 12 credits during their four years.
-Prerequisites: CRIM 101 and Sophomore standing with a 2.5 QPA in the major and overall and instructor permission.
-Only seniors may take 12 credits at one time with instructor permission.
-This is a clinical internship course for students pursuing the Criminal Addictions Professional Certificate.
-Permission of instructor required.
-This course will examine the impact of social inequality on crime, as well as how crime impacts inequalities in our culture.
-Students will examine the various effects that disparate conditions have on certain populations in our culture, and in turn how those inequalities can affect crime, criminal behavior, and our criminal justice system's reaction to it.
-In addition, the interaction of conditions like class, age, gender, race, and ethnicity with criminal behavior will be scrutinized.
-Social conditions in our culture which may have direct and indirect effects on both offenders and victims will be investigated.
-The course will explore application of the Mercy values into societal responses to inequality and the responses of the criminal justice system to criminal behavior and victimization.
-Prerequisites: CRIM 101, CRIM 110, SOCI 101, and SOCI 102.

-Virtually every decision one makes in life is predicated upon personal moral and ethical reasoning and those decisions are the foundations upon which we base our lives.
-Nowhere is decision-making and the consequences of those decisions more important than for criminal justice professionals because the decisions made can immeasurably impact citizen's lives.
-This course examines the dilemmas criminal justice professionals encounter every day in an environment of competing interests and indistinct consequences.
-In this course students will integrate critical thinking, personal morals, ethics and philosophical tenets with practical criminal justice considerations.
-The study of ethics is not specifically concerned with finding answers, but rather, raising the correct questions to enhance understanding and refine decision making.
-Prerequisite: All Core CRIM courses prior to CRIM401, or permission of instructor
+CRIM 420 - Criminology Internship

+CRIM 420C - Criminology Internship (Clinical)

+CRIM 430 - Crime and Social Inequality

+CRIM 450 - Criminal Justice Ethics

+CRIM 470 - Women and Crime

+CRIM 475 - Criminal Investigative Analysis (Criminal Profiling)

+CRIM 481 - Advanced Special Topics in Criminology

 (CSIT) Computer Science

-This course introduces students to computational tools, algorithmic problems, visual programming languages, and computational thinking.
-It is also designed for the student to develop problem-solving skills, explore careers in the computer field, and increase awareness of societal computing issues.
-Students, who took computer science principles in high school within the last two years, may waive CSIT 101 with department approval.

-Programming for beginners is designed as a first course in the study of computer programming languages.
-The course will focus on fundamental concepts and terminology, computer logic, problem solving and analysis with hands on experience.
-Students with previous programming experience may waive this course requirement and take higher level programming with department approval.

-This course provides a broad overview of digital security and information assurance, encouraging social responsibility and ethical behavior and the exploration of cybersecurity career paths.
-Students will be introduced to cybersecurity concepts and engage in activities to assess network vulnerabilities, analyze network traffic to detect malware attacks and security risks.

-This course discusses historical and current database concepts, including data structures, referential integrity, query languages, security and interfaces.
-Predominantly hands-on, this course uses an industry-standard, object-oriented database for developing applications.
-Prerequisite: ICT 225 and programming experience recommended.

-This course will focus on learning both beginning and intermediate Visual BASIC statements while applying them to structured programming methods.
-Programming assignments will be an integral part of the classes.
-Pre-requisite: CSIT125P.
+CSIT 101 - Computer Science Principles

+CSIT 103 - Communication Technology Literacy

+CSIT 125P - Programming for Beginners